top of page

 Half-Life (May 15, 2001 prototype)

-Two other prototypes of this famous Shooter could be located.
+Three other prototypes of this famous Shooter could be located.
 We have to be satisfied with the photos, their owners do not wish to share them online.

 • The first prototype: According to the date written on the disc, this build is about 6 months before the ones available on Internet.
 The GD-R comes with a cover sent by the editor.